 The Edmond J. Safra Fellowship in Movement Disorders

-Movement disorder specialists — neurologists with subspecialty training in treating Parkinson’s disease and other movement disorders — serve as an important bridge between scientific advances in the lab and positive patient outcomes in the care setting.
+Movement disorder specialists ó neurologists with subspecialty training in treating Parkinsonís disease and other movement disorders ó serve as an important bridge between scientific advances in the lab and positive patient outcomes in the care setting.
 While the demand for movement disorder specialists increases, not enough neurologists are receiving this vital training.
 To address this unmet need, The Michael J. Fox Foundation (MJFF), in collaboration with longtime supporter and partner The Edmond J. Safra Foundation, introduced The Edmond J. Safra Fellowship in Movement Disorders.
-By funding academic centers to train new movement disorder clinician-researchers, this program aims to develop a network of highly trained clinician-researchers— the next generation of leaders in Parkinson’s patient-relevant drug development and expert clinical care.
+By funding academic centers to train new movement disorder clinician-researchers, this program aims to develop a network of highly trained clinician-researchers ó the next generation of leaders in Parkinsonís patient-relevant drug development and expert clinical care.